In This Section

 Laura Ward (Head of Pupil Support) - Designated Safeguarding Officer

-Linda Kelly (Head of School) -Designated Safeguarding Officer
+Linda Kelly (Head) -Designated Safeguarding Officer

 Ceri Camwell (Assistant Head) - Designated Safeguarding Officer